- Discuss copyright, fair use, and using images on blogs.

 - Learn what images you are and aren’t allowed to use, and why.

-- Learn how to attribute images you are allowed to use.
+- Learn how to correctly attribute images you are allowed to use.

-- Educate your students that you can’t just use any images off the Internet on their blogs
+- Educate your students that you can’t just use any images online on your blogs (or other digital work).

 - Show them how to source and attribute images they are allowed to use.